Our young adult students

 An extension of COOK Education Center and more

-Most Urban Skills Center students are educated on contract with San Diego area school districts, each of which establishes course and credit criteria that our students must meet to obtain a high school diploma.
+Most Urban Skills Center students are educated on contract with San Diego area school districts, each of which establishes course and credit criteria that our students must meet.
 Typically, our students transition to us from COOK Education Center, where many have already earned a portion of the credits they need to graduate.
 Attending COOK Education Center is not a requirement for enrollment in the Urban Skills Center, and, each year, a few students enroll from other public and private schools in the San Diego area.

 Urban Skills Center students tend to have good basic communication skills and many have already made some progress toward completing their high school course of study; however, they experience certain common challenges, which makes completing high school and preparing for adult life challenging.
 They tend to require intensive instruction including many practice opportunities in order to master new skills.